am-portfolio/Praca-Magisterska/README.md

 # ⚠️ Unfortunately my phone number won't be available for few days due to my old contract termination.
-If you need to contact me, please use my e-mail: aron.mandrella@gmail.com
+If you decide to contact me, please use my e-mail: aron.mandrella@gmail.com
 # I'm very sorry.
 Thank you.

 # Master’s Thesis (2020)